wtsnz/NZHerald/README.md

 ### Issues ###

 There are a few issues I've not got around to investigating/fixing (and probably won't), the main being that sometime the attributed string generated with NSDocumentTypeDocumentAttribute NSHTMLTextDocumentType doesn't work all the time.
+Oh and it crashes on the Weather tab if you swipe, so don't do that thanks.

 ## Setup ##